![]() |

 Students will be introduced to poetic forms through poetry games and the work of great poets.
 Our inspiration will be the seasons and holidays throughout the year.
 Students will each be given a blank calendar that can be filled out to match any year.
 Where calendars usually display a picture, on the back side of each month, the students will have a blank page on which to put their illustrated poems.
 The final day of this class is presentation day, when students show off their finished calendars.

-Eight - ten one-hour classes (recommended for grades 3-12) Additional materials fee.
+Eight – ten one-hour classes

 The poetry of place will be explored by reading the work of great poets and by exploring our own memories and imaginations.
 A map-covered bookmaking activity, as well as a collaborative book including all of our place poems, will cap off this course.
+See Making a Stick-&-String Book.

-Eight - ten one-hour classes (recommended for grades 7-12).
+Eight – ten one-hour classes

 The work of great poets will be read and discussed and a variety of advanced poetic forms will be introduced, including pantoums and sonnets.
 Revision and peer feedback will be part of the writing process.
 A collaborative book will be made at the end of this course.
+See Making a Stick-&-String Book.

 With over thirty years of experience teaching poetry to children, Laurie will gladly create a poetry workshop just for your group, or adapt any of the following workshops for your group's age range.
 All workshops have an additional materials fee.

 Students will select an event or figure in history to research.
 Then they will write about their subject from a fictional point of view.
 This class includes hours of research and writing at home and in class.
 Completing the project also requires additional hours for illustrations to be made.
-This course is best followed by a one-hour class taught by an art teacher, devoted to making the illustrations that will turn these stories into a children's picture books.
+This course is best followed by a class taught by an art teacher, devoted to making the illustrations that will turn these stories into a children's picture book.
 Blank hardcover books are supplied.

 A selection of myths from around the world, all sharing the theme of creation (the origin of man or the world), will be read and discussed.
 Common elements to these myths will be examined, as well as the cultural differences between them.
 The students will be encouraged to write their own creation myths, share them, and revise them.
 A simple bookmaking process is included for each student's myth, as well as a collaborative book giving the students copies of all the creation myths made by the class.
+This course may end with a performance.

-Eight - ten one-hour classes (recommended for grades 3-12)
+Eight – ten two-hour classes

 Many well-known books and films are based on classic fairy tales.
 After examining the common elements in fairy tales, students will each create their own "updated" version of a classic tale of their choice (such as Beauty and the Beast or The Ugly Duckling).

-Eight - ten one-hour classes (recommended for grades 3-12).
-Additional materials fee.
+Eight – ten one-hour classes

 Photo Gallery: Memoir Writing Class